tacowordpress/addmany/README.md

 IMPORTANT: The method you define must be named "getFallBackRelatedPosts".
 It can handle more than one field if you allow it.
 Just create a switch statement or some logic to check the key and then return the appropriate posts.

-##Getting original values of an overwritten post
+##Getting original values of a referenced post if overwritten
 With AddMany you can override values from a post that you reference through AddBySearch.
 This is extremely useful if you have a template of some sort or even a product that may need its values replaced without having to recreate it.

 Let's say a there are a chain of stores that all carry the same product/s but the prices vary from location to location.